 Adjust your PC for the Best Performance

 If your PC specs are lower than the game you intend to run, you can milk every ounce of performance from it this way.
 Here you will be limiting your PC from doing things like animations in the taskbar, displaying shadows under windows, etc., and transferring these resources to be entirely used for gaming.

 You should know that this will cause your PC to look more different than what you are used to.
 Press the Windows button and search advanced system settings and click on the suggestion that pops up.
 This should take you to the system properties window.
 Click on Settings under Performance.

 You can also access this window by opening the control panel and clicking on System and Security.
 Then click on System and finally Advanced system settings on your right.

-Suppose all of these changes are too drastic for you; click on custom and select the actions you would still want your Windows to keep doing.
-If your computer is competent, just leave these setting at Let Windows choose what’s best for my computer.
+Suppose all of these changes are too drastic for you; click on custom and select the actions you still want your Windows to keep doing.
+If your computer is competent, just leave these settings at Let Windows choose what’s best for my computer.

 Turn off Transparency Effects